typegoose/typegoose/docs/guides/syntax-notes.md

 ## `type` & `ref` with function or without

 The options [`type`](../api/decorators/prop.md#type) and [`ref`](../api/decorators/prop.md#ref) can be written either as `type: Type` or as `type: () => Type`.
-Both syntax variations are valid options, but the second should always be preferred when not using primitives, because this "deferred function" syntax can  workaround the issues of [Circular References](./advanced/reference-other-classes.md#circular-dependencies) (in some cases) and also correct situations, where you might run into `use-before-define` errors.
+Both syntax variations are valid options, but the second should always be preferred when not using primitives, because this "deferred function" syntax can  workaround the issues of [Circular References](./advanced/reference-other-classes.md#circular-dependencies) (in some cases) and also correct situations, where you might run into `use-before-declaration` errors.

 ```ts
 class Cat {